 Democratic People's Republic of Korea

-We are helping to improve TB diagnosis and treatment at two TB hospitals in North Hamgyong province, in the north of the country, by supplying equipment, and providing training, with a view to commencing direct medical activities in 2020.
+We are helping to improve TB diagnosis and treatment at two TB hospitals in North Hamgyong province, in the north of the country, by supplying equipment, and providing training.

 Our teams are also working to strengthen general healthcare at health facilities at county and community level, with a focus on paediatrics, support for the management of children with malnutrition, sterilisation of medical equipment and infrastructure improvement.

 We have supported the DPRK Ministry of Public Health’s preparedness to respond to a potential outbreak of COVID-19 by providing personal protective equipment and diagnostic items.

 The protracted closure of DPRK’s borders due to the COVID-19 pandemic appears to have led to a sharp deterioration in the medical humanitarian situation in the country.
 Although needs increased significantly, the restrictions made it virtually impossible for aid organisations to provide assistance in 2021.
 The Médecins Sans Frontières (MSF) programme in North Hamgyong, which we launched in 2018 to improve general healthcare and tuberculosis (TB) treatment, was on standby throughout the year.